buildbot/buildbot/master/docs/manual/cfg-changesources.rst

 the Apache setting like that ``WSGIRestrictSignal Off``.
 Refer to the documentation of your web server for other way to do the same.

+You may also take advantage of the ``shell`` parameter.
+Like ``fork``, this is also a predicate value, and when enabled, invokes the Buildbot ``sendchange`` command directly via a shell process, bypassing any inconsistencies that may arise by running the hook within the same process space as Mercurial.
+You may also find that the ``shell`` parameter may be somewhat more efficient for your situation in terms system resource usage compared to the ``fork`` option.

 Resulting Changes
 #################